Dodges Ferry

 PROFILE FAQ

-Dodges Ferry has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally
+Dodges Ferry has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally

-No infrastructure changes have been identified by AreaSearch that will impact the area.
+No infrastructure projects have been identified by AreaSearch as potentially impacting the area.
 Key projects include Tasmanian Irrigation Schemes: Tranche 3, Cethana Pumped Hydro Energy Storage Project, Marinus Link, and Telstra InfraCo Intercity Fibre Network.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.